Standalone HTML

 JS import "./styles.css"Merged into the <style> tag

-Images, fonts, WASM binaries, videos, audio files, SVGs — any file referenced by a relative path gets base64-encoded into a data: URI and embedded directly in the HTML.
+Images, fonts, WASM binaries, videos, audio files, SVGs: Bun base64-encodes any file referenced by a relative path into a data: URI and embeds it directly in the HTML.
 Bun detects the MIME type from the file extension.
-External URLs (like CDN links or absolute URLs) are left untouched.

 React apps need no extra configuration: Bun transpiles JSX and resolves npm packages.